-I was reading an article from The Guardian entitled ‘My 2 Alien Life Forms’ in which the author Emma Beddington discusses her experience of raising her children in Brussels and her realisation that they have little understanding of British language and culture.
+I was reading an article from The Guardian entitled ‘My 2 Alien Life Forms’ ,in which the author Emma Beddington, discusses her experience of raising children in Brussels and her realisation that they have little understanding of British language and culture.
 One would assume that raising children in an English-speaking country would not be too different from home.
 Your kids will more than likely grow up with a different accent and some new words for things but on the whole it’s not that different is it?

 Having only been here a short time I realise it is.
 There are many things about living in America that give my children amazing experiences but there are some things that I hear them do or say that set my teeth on edge.

 This is the first of a number of posts outlining some of the ‘British’ things I would like to preserve.

 Mum, R is talking American again!